AppifySheets/TBC.IntegrationService.StandardPlus.Client/README.md

 # TBC Bank IntegrationService Standard+ C#/net8 Client
 ## Why - official implementation is error-prone, easy-to-mess-up and requires a lot of manual fixing
-### Current library attempts to wrap calls in immutable, type-safe way
+### Current library attempts to wrap soap calls in immutable, type-safe way

 #### You will require 4 things from the TBC Bank - 1) `.pfx` certificate, 2) `Username`, 3) `Password` and 4) `certificate_password`